albertoboccolini/phalsofobia/README.md

    $ docker run -it quellodeibeat/phalsofobia:latest
 ```

-## Pull your personal Phalsofobia version
+## Push your personal Phalsofobia version

 1. Clone this repository.